 Addressing the actual root cause of problematic anxiety and depression resolve them.
 Anyone can do it with the right information, help, effort, and support.

 Common Anxiety Symptoms

 - For a comprehensive list of Anxiety Disorders Symptoms Signs, Types, Causes, Diagnosis, and Treatment.

 - Anxiety and panic attacks symptoms can be powerful experiences.
 Find out what they are and how to stop them.

 - How to stop an anxiety attack and panic.

 - Free online anxiety tests to screen for anxiety.
 Two minute tests with instant results.
 Such as:

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and coaching/counseling/therapy for problematic anxiety and its sensations and symptoms.
-The demise of the chemical imbalance theory.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including why the chemical imbalance theory is false.